-FXB’s strategies in India are unique in their innovation and have always strived to be a step ahead, particularly in the face of the AIDS pandemic.
-The creation of awareness projects in barbershops is a good representation of this.
+FXB’s strategies in India are uniquely innovative and have always strived to be a step ahead, particularly in the face of the AIDS pandemic.
+The creation of awareness projects in barbershops to dissemnate information is a good example of this.

 Slum intervention projects have been initiated in New Delhi and Rajasthan, involving some of India’s poorest people in HIV and AIDS education activities, while at the same time allowing FXB staff to identify vulnerable children in the community.
 Indian migrant workers’ projects are unique in their structure, linking interventions based in the rural villages where the migrants’ families live and the cities where they work and are exposed to the HIV virus.

-Orphans and Vulnerable Children Projects include caring for the children of sex workers, protecting street children, training and care for orphans.
-Projects for school children and informal education and awareness for children not attending schools tend to minimize high-risk behavior.
+Orphans and Vulnerable Children Projects include caring for the children of sex workers, protecting street children and training and care for orphans.
+Projects for school children and informal education and awareness raising for children not attending schools, tends to minimize high-risk behaviour.

 Other programs include:

-- Targeted interventions with at risk marginalized groups, including migrant workers away from home for long periods of time, fishermen who do the same, slum dwellers, and injecting drug users.
+- Targeted interventions with at risk marginalized groups, including migrant workers away from home for long periods of time, fishermen, slum dwellers, and injecting drug users.
 Since FXB is in all the states of India, we are able to sensitize and target both the migrants and their families back home in a cost-effective manner.

 - Prevention of Mother-to-Child Transmission of HIV and AIDS with an extensive outreach program with a referral network to ensure the maximum coverage and antenatal care referral along with quality HIV counseling and testing for pregnant women.